Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Proof of Proposition

 Now recall from Subsection~\ref{subsec:lawtb} that for any $k≥1$ $\ty(w_k)$ is a negative binomial random variable of parameters $\big(\ty(w_{k-1})+1,1/(1+\ee{V(w_k)-V(w_{k-1})})\big)$ plus one.
 Thus,

-The event $\{k<\tauh_1\}=\{k-1≤\tauh_1\}$ being independent of the environment above $w_{k-1}$ (so independent of $\ee{-(V(w_k)-V(w_{k-1}))}$), we get
+The event $\{k<\tauh_1\}=\{k-1≤\tauh_1\}$ being independent of the environment above $w_{k-1}$ (so independent of $\ee{-\Delta V(w_k)}$), we get

 where we used the branching property and the many-to-one lemma (Lemma~\ref{lemma:many-to-one-environnement}) in the last equality.
-The expectation $\Eh[\tauh_1-1]$ is finite thanks to~(\ref{eq:taulog}). \begin{lemma} For all $\eps>0$, there exists an $A_0$ such that for any $A>A_0$ we have
+The expectation $\Eh[\tauh_1-1]$ is finite thanks to~(\ref{eq:taulog}). \end{proof} \begin{lemma} For all $\eps>0$, there exists an $A_0$ such that for any $A>A_0$ we have for all $x≥1$,

-\end{lemma} \begin{proof} Actually, we intend to show a more general result, which will be helpful in the proof of Lemma~\ref{lemma:L1toW}: let us consider a family of \iid random variables indexed by the set of the brothers of the spine, that we denote by $(Z_u)_{u\in\Omega}$ (where we have set $\Omega :=\bigcup_{k≥1}\Omega(w_k)$).
-Suppose that this family is independent of the walk and the environment on the spine and the brothers of the spine $\big((\ty(w_k),V(w_k))_{k≥0},(\ty(u),V(u))_{u\in\Omega}\big)$, and suppose that these random variables admit a finite moment of order $1$.
-Let for any $k≥0$
+\end{lemma} \begin{proof} Actually, we intend to show a more general result, which will be helpful in the proof of Lemma~\ref{lemma:L1toW}: let us consider a family of \iid random variables indexed by the set of the siblings of the spine, that we denote by $(Z_u)_{u\in\Omega}$ (where we have set $\Omega :=\bigcup_{k≥1}\Omega(w_k)$).
+Suppose that this family is independent of the walk and the environment on the spine and the siblings of the spine $\big((\ty(w_k),V(w_k))_{k≥0},(\ty(u),V(u))_{u\in\Omega}\big)$, and suppose that these random variables admit a finite moment of order $\kappa'$.
+Let for every $k≥0$

 Notice that when $(Z_u)_{u\in\Omega}=(W^u_\infty)_{u\in\Omega}$, then $Z_{w_k}=W_\infty^{w_k}$.
-As the $Z_u$ have a finite moment of order $\kappa'≤1$, so do the $\sum_{u\in\Omega(w_l)}\ee{-(V(u)-V(w_{l-1}))}Z_u$ for $l≥1$ (this can be seen using the many-to-one lemma, Hölder's inequality and $\bf (H_\kappa)$), and then Theorem~B of~\cite{kesten} ensures that there exists a constant $C_Z$ such that for any $k≥0$,
+As the $Z_u$ have a finite moment of order $\kappa'≤1$, so do the $\sum_{u\in\Omega(w_\ell)}\ee{-(V(u)-V(w_{\ell-1}))}Z_u$ for $\ell≥1$ (this can be seen using the many-to-one lemma, Hölder's inequality and $\bf (H_\kappa)$), and then Theorem~B of~\cite{kesten} ensures that there exists a constant $C_Z$ such that for any $k≥0$,

-We want to prove that for all $\eps>0$, there exists an $A_0$ such that for any $A>A_0$:
+Let us fix $\eps>0$.
+We want to prove that there exists an $A_0$ such that for any $A>A_0$ and any $x≥1$:

-The $(W^u_\infty)_{u\in\Omega}$ being \iid and independent of the walk and the environment on the spine and the brothers of the spine, and admitting a finite moment of order $1$, proving~(\ref{eq:lemmafinal}) is enough to prove the lemma. \\
+The $(W^u_\infty)_{u\in\Omega}$ being \iid and independent of the walk and the environment on the spine and the siblings of the spine, and admitting a finite moment of order $\kappa'$, proving~(\ref{eq:lemmafinal}) is enough to prove the lemma. \\

-As $\ty^{\sigma_A}(v)=0$ for vertices $v\in\T$ such that $w_{\tauh_1}\vdash v$, and by definition of $Z_{w_{\sigma_A}}$, we have
+As $\ty^A(v)=0$ for vertices $v\in\T$ such that $w_{\tauh_1}≤v$, and by definition of $Z_{w_{\sigma_A}}$, we have